Manifaust/k8s-custom-resources-learning-aid/05_basic_controller.md

 }
 ```

+The code will take the API key and some basic configuration to create a client, then send a request to the OpenWeatherMap server.
+Warning: in a real production scenario you should not hard-code your API key in the code, it's not secure nor easy to update.

-Now once again delete our sample resource, perform `make install`, `make run`, and apply our sample resource again.
+To test it out, we once again delete our sample resource, perform `make install`, `make run`, and apply our sample resource again.
 When the controller has processed the request, it'll have set resource's status to have a real temperature.

 ```bash
 $ kubectl describe checkweather checkweather-sample